The Certificate of Integrative

 Who's it for?

-Practitioner experience is a bonus, but not a necessity.
+Practitioner experience is a bonus, but not a necessity to undertake this course.

-As a participant on the Certificate of Integrative Sports Nutrition course, you will have private access to our online portal, where you can stream and download videos of the lectures and tutorials, plus access resources and articles provided for each lecture.
+As a participant on the Certificate of Integrative Sport and Exercise Nutrition course, you will have private access to our online portal, where you can stream and download videos of the lectures and tutorials, plus access resources and articles provided for each lecture.

 Importantly, for discussions, our online portal also provides a forum for you to ask questions, share your viewpoints, and interact with your tutors and fellow students.